-226 See, infra, para.
+&lt;sup>241 See, infra, para.
 7.137.13.

-- 7.7 Given that any temporary measure taken will lapse as soon as the competent authorities with general jurisdiction make a decision, the competent authorities of both Contracting Parties must communicate and cooperate in order to avoid any duplication and determine the best way forward to ensure the protection of the adult.228 - 7.8 A model form for this communication was approved by the 1999 Special Commission of a diplomatic character.229 - (c) What other steps should be taken to ensure the continued protection of the adult? - 7.9 Where temporary measures of protection are taken under Article 11 in a Contracting Party, the competent authority that took the measures may want to communicate and / or cooperate with the competent authorities in any other State it considers necessary, in the spirit of the continued protection of the adult.
-For example, the competent authorities of the Contracting Party that took measures under Article 11 should communicate the situation of the adult and inform the competent authorities in the State of habitual residence of the adult about the temporary measures taken.
-This would enable the competent authorities in the State of habitual residence to thoroughly examine the situation of the adult and take any necessary long-term measures for their protection. - 7.10 Such communication and / or cooperation may be carried out directly between competent authorities230 or, where appropriate, with the assistance of the Central Authorities.231 - 7.11 It is important to note that such communications could take place between Members of the IHNJ.232 In that context, where necessary for the purpose of the 2000 Convention (e.g., when the habitual residence of the adult is in a non-Contracting Party and a temporary protective measure has been taken for the adult under Article 11 in a Contracting Party), communications could take place between judges from Contracting Parties and non-Contracting Parties. - 7.12 Specific cooperation provisions in the 2000 Convention may be relevant in such cases and must be carefully considered.233 - B. Are temporary measures entitled to recognition and enforcement under the 2000 Convention? - 7.13 Temporary measures of protection taken under Article 11 are not recognisable and enforceable under the Convention, since such temporary measures are limited to the territory of the Contracting Party in which they were taken.234
+- 7.7 The jurisdiction provided for under Article 11 is conditional upon the competent authorities of the habitual residence of the adult being advised in advance.
+Given that any temporary measure taken will lapse as soon as the competent authorities with primary jurisdiction (in this case, the competent authorities of the State of habitual residence) make a decision, Ithe competent authorities of both Contracting Parties must communicate and cooperate in order to avoid any duplication and determine the best way forward to ensure the protection of the adult.
+For example, the competent authorities which contemplate taking a measure under Article 11 should communicate with the competent authorities in the State of habitual residence of the adult and inform them of the situation and of the temporary measures contemplated.
+This would enable the competent authorities in the State of habitual residence to thoroughly examine the situation of the adult and take any necessary long-term measures for their protection. - 7.8 A model form for this communication was approved by the 1999 Special Commission of a diplomatic character. - (c) What other steps should be taken to ensure the continued protection of the adult? - 7.9 After having taken measures on the basis of Article 11, a competent authority may also Where temporary measures of protection are taken under Article 11 in a Contracting Party, the competent authority that took the measures may want to communicate and / or cooperate with the competent authorities in any other State it considers necessary, in the spirit of the continued protection of the adult.
+For example, the competent authorities of the Contracting Party that took measures under Article 11 should-could communicate with the competent authorities of the adult's State of nationality (Art.
+7) and inform them of the situation of the adult and inform the competent authorities in the State of habitual residence of the adult about of the temporary measures taken.
+This would avoid any incompatibility or duplication of measures, as the competent authorities exercising with-jurisdiction under Article 7 would have no other way of being informed of the measures taken by competent authorities under Article 11enable the competent authorities in the State of habitual residence to thoroughly examine the situation of the adult and take any necessary long term measures for their protection. - 7.10 Such communication and / or cooperation may be carried out directly between competent authorities or, where appropriate, with the assistance of the Central Authorities. - 7.11 It is important to note that such communications could take place between Members of the IHNJ.
+In that context, where necessary for the purpose of the 2000 Convention (e.g., when the habitual residence of the adult is in a non-Contracting Party and a temporary protective measure has been taken for the adult under Article 11 in a Contracting Party), communications could take place between judges from Contracting Parties and non-Contracting Parties.